Homosexuality in American football: Reception

-Prior to Super Bowl XLVII in 2013, San Francisco 49ers player Chris Culliver on media day during an interview with The Artie Lange Show, was asked if he thought any gay players were on his team which he replied, "No, we don't got no gay people on the team, they gotta get up out of here if they do ...
-Can't be with that sweet stuff."
+Before Super Bowl XLVII in 2013, San Francisco 49ers player Chris Culliver on media day during an interview with The Artie Lange Show, was asked if he thought any gay players were on his team which he replied "No, we don't got no gay people on the team, they gotta get up out of here if they do...Can't be with that sweet stuff."
 He also opined that any gay players should wait 10 years after retiring before coming out.
 Culliver received backlash for his comments.
-Then-Baltimore Ravens player Brendon Ayanbadejo, an advocate for same-sex marriage, estimated that 50 percent of the league agreed with Culliver, 25 percent disagreed, and 25 percent were accepting of everyone even if they were not in complete support of issues such as gay marriage.
+Baltimore Ravens player Brendon Ayanbadejo, an advocate for same-sex marriage, estimated that 50 percent of the league agreed with Culliver, 25 percent disagreed, and 25 percent were accepting of everyone even if they were not in complete support of issues such as gay marriage.
 Culliver later apologized for his "ugly comments" that were "not what I feel in my heart".

-The new NFL Collective Bargaining Agreement in 2011 contained added protections banning discrimination based on sexual orientation.
+The NFL Collective Bargaining Agreement in 2011 contained added protections banning discrimination based on sexual orientation.
 In 2013, the NFL Rookie Symposium planned for the first time to have speakers on the issue of sexual orientation.
-That same year, NFL player Chris Kluwe was released by the Minnesota Vikings, which he believed was due to his being outspoken in support of same-sex marriage.
+The same year, NFL player Chris Kluwe was released by the Minnesota Vikings, which he believed was due to his being outspoken in support of same-sex marriage.
 He said that special teams coach Mike Priefer in 2012 made homophobic remarks and criticized the player for his views on same-sex marriage, a charge Priefer denied.
-Kluwe also alleged that head coach Leslie Frazier told him to stop speaking out on same-sex marriage.
-In December, former teammates on the 1993 Houston Oilers said that at least two key players on the roster were generally known by the team to be gay, and were accepted by the team.
+Kluwe also alleged that head coach Leslie Frazier told him to stop speaking about same-sex marriage.
+In December, former teammates on the 1993 Houston Oilers said that at least two key players on the roster were generally known by the team to be gay and that they were accepted by the team.
 Teammate Bubba McDowell said showering with the gay teammates was "no big deal".
 In 2014, ESPN reported on Michael Sam's showering habits in the St. Louis Rams locker room, but later apologized that it "failed to meet the standards we have set in reporting on LGBT-related topics in sports."